RailsEventStore/rails_event_store/contrib/ruby_event_store-outbox/README.md

 ### Metrics

-It is possible for the outbox process to send metrics to InfluxDB.
+It is possible for the outbox process to send metrics to InfluxDB (this requires influxdb gem in version at least 0.8.1).
 In order to do that, specify a `--metrics-url` parameter, for example:

 ```
 res_outbox --database-url="mysql2://root@0.0.0.0:3306/my_database" \